CxlledMax/docs-headingtools/README.md

-# docs-headingtools
+# Docs Headingtools
-A script for Google Docs to number headings.
+A script for Google Docs to number headings by [Qastack](https://qastack.com.de/programming/12389088/google-docs-drive-number-the-headings).